This content is intended for system admins.

 After configuring this value, connectors configurations must use this value as Dex issuer URL all where it applies; otherwise this can lead to unexpected behaviour.

-Last updated 5 days ago.
+Last updated a month ago.